 The Santa Cruz Beach Boardwalk is a classic tourist destination and known as the best seaside park in the world.
 Check out the amusement park for fun rides such as the 1924 Giant Dipper wooden roller coaster - a local favorite, a pirate-themed indoor two-story miniature golf course surrounded by dozens of arcade games, and fun food options like giant corn dogs (a secret family recipe).
 If you have time to spare, step down into the sand for sunbathing or sign up for a beginners’ surf lesson at Cowell Beach.

-Visitors of the Tech Museum of Innovation in San Jose will discover why this city is considered the capital of Silicon Valley.
+Visitors of the The Tech Interactive in San Jose will discover why this city is considered the capital of Silicon Valley.
 Get hands-on with fun experiments and learn about the latest breakthroughs in technology.

 Few experiences can compare to what you’ll encounter at the Winchester Mystery House in San Jose.
 Built to confuse the ghosts that haunted the conscience of the famous Winchester heiress, the house is made up of twisting and turning halls, staircases to nowhere and doors with no room on the other side.
 This is a top destination for fans of the paranormal; many visitors say they experience chills upon entering the house.